silogen/docs/docs/platform-infrastructure/digitalocean-installation.md

-# Installation on DigitalOcean cloud
+# Installation on DigitalOcean Cloud

 This article explains how to install AMD Enterprise AI Suite in DigitalOcean cloud environment.
 The article complements the [full installation article](./on-premises-installation.md) by describing the DigitalOcean specific installation configuration.
 For more details about the installation steps, refer to the full installation article.